-Use this environment variable To do this PGI_ACC_BUFFERSIZE For NVIDIA CUDA devices, this defines the size of the pinned buffer used to transfer data between host and device.
-PGI_ACC_CUDA_PROFSTOP Set to 1 (or any positive value) to tell the PGI runtime environment to insert an 'atexit(cuProfilerStop)' call upon exit.
+Use this environment variable To do this NVCOMPILER_ACC_BUFFERSIZE For NVIDIA CUDA devices, this defines the size of the pinned buffer used to transfer data between host and device.
+NVCOMPILER_ACC_CUDA_PROFS Set to 1 (or any positive value) to tell the runtime environment to insert an 'atexit(cuProfilerStop)' call upon exit.
 This behavior may be desired in the case where a profile is incomplete or where a message is issued to call cudaProfilerStop().
-PGI_ACC_DEBUG Set to 1 to instruct the PGI runtime to generate information about device memory allocation, data movement, kernel launches, and more.
-PGI_ACC_DEBUG is designed mostly for use in debugging the runtime itself, but it may be helpful in understanding how the program interacts with the device.
-Expect copious amounts of output.
-PGI_ACC_DEVICE_NUM = = ACC_DEVICE_NUM Sets the default device number to use.
-PGI_ACC_DEVICE_NUM overrides ACC_DEVICE_NUM.
+NVCOMPILER_ACC_DEVICE_NUM = = ACC_DEVICE_NUM Sets the default device number to use.
+NVCOMPILER_ACC_DEVICE_NUM overrides ACC_DEVICE_NUM.
 Controls the default device number to use when executing accelerator regions.
 The value of this environment variable must be a nonnegative integer between zero and the number of devices attached to the host.
-PGI_ACC_DEVICE_TYPE = = ACC_DEVICE_TYPE Sets the default device type to use.
-PGI_ACC_DEVICE_TYPE overrides ACC_DEVICE_TYPE.
+NVCOMPILER_ACC_DEVICE_TYPE = = ACC_DEVICE_TYPE Sets the default device type to use.
+NVCOMPILER_ACC_DEVICE_TYPE overrides ACC_DEVICE_TYPE.
 Controls which accelerator device to use when executing accelerator regions, if the program has been compiled to use more than one different type of device.
-The value of this environment variable is implementation-defined, and currently may be the string NVIDIA, TESLA, or HOST PGI_ACC_GANGLIMIT For NVIDIA CUDA devices, this defines the maximum number of gangs (CUDA thread blocks) that will be launched by a kernel.
-PGI_ACC_NOTIFY Writes out a line for each kernel launch and/or data movement.
+The value of this environment variable is implementation-defined, and in the NVIDIA implementation may be the string NVIDIA, MULTICORE or HOST NVCOMPILER_ACC_GANGLIMIT For NVIDIA CUDA devices, this defines the maximum number of gangs (CUDA thread blocks) that will be launched by a kernel.
+NVCOMPILER_ACC_NOTIFY Writes out a line for each kernel launch and/or data movement.
 When set to an integer value, the value, is used as a bit mask to print information about kernel launches (value 1), data transfers (value 2), region entry/exit (value 4), wait operations or synchronizations with the device (value 8), and device memory allocates and deallocates (value 16).
-PGI_ACC_PROFLIB Enables 3rd party tools interface using the new profiler dynamic library interface.
-PGI_ACC_SYNCHRONOUS Disables asynchronous launches and data movement.
-PGI_ACC_TIME Enables a lightweight profiler to measure data movement and accelerator kernel execution time and print a summary at the end of program execution.
+NVCOMPILER_ACC_PROFLIB Enables 3rd party tools interface using the new profiler dynamic library interface.